retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

     | node9 | :py:meth:`SplitSessions <retentioneering.data_processors_lib.split_sessions.SplitSessions>`       | ``session_cutoff=(30, 'm')``                                                                                                                           | node8        |
     +-------+---------------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------+--------------+

-The functions which are user with FilterEvents and GroupEvents (passed with ``func`` parameters) will be defined below.
+The functions which are passed to ``func`` parameter in the FilterEvents and GroupEvents data processors will be defined below.

 Code-generated preprocessing graph
 ----------------------------------